How to Remove Carpet

 - Move all furniture from the room and anything else on the floor so you have a clear area to work in.

-Put on a pair of sturdy work gloves and start tearing up carpet in a corner of the room.
+Put on a pair of sturdy work gloves to start pulling up carpet in a corner of the room.
 The work can be dusty, so wear a dust mask and safety glasses.

 - Use pliers to tightly grab the carpet.

 - Pull toward you to detach it from the sharp tack strip that holds it to the floor along the wall.